top of page

 Importantly, understanding the relevant martial arts principles and concepts is crucial for using these practices in a therapeutic context.

-References
+References (partial list)

 • Croom, A. M. (2014).
 Embodying martial arts for mental health: Cultivating psychological well-being with martial arts practice.
 ARCHIVES OF BUDO SCIENCE OF MARTIAL ARTS AND EXTREME SPORTS, 10, 59–70.